Ben Wellings is an expert on Brexit and the politics of nationalism and Euroscepticism in contemporary Europe.

 He was educated at the University of Sussex, Edinburgh University and the Australian National University.
 He has worked in the House of Commons and for a public affairs company in Edinburgh advising clients on the impact of Scottish devolution, as an assistant curator at the National Museum of Australia and as a merchant seaman on the English Channel.

 He is a sought after public speaker and clear communicator of complex ideas to diverse audiences.
-He has appeared on Sky News, ABC News 24, The Project and commercial radio, as well as providing expert commentary for Asian media outlets and advice to government in Australia and the UK.
+As well as providing expert commentary for Asian media outlets and presenting his research to government in Australia, the UK and at NATO HQ in Brussels, he recently gave one of the Australian Senate’s Occasional Lectures in Canberra: ‘Taking Back Control: Parliament, Sovereignty and Brexit‘.